1970 1000 km of Nürburgring: Race

-With this victory at their home event, Porsche claimed the World Sportscar Championship over Ferrari.
+With this victory at their home event, Porsche claimed the International Championship for Makes over Ferrari, having won 6 events to the Sebring win of Ferrari, with the final three championship races also to be won by Porsche.
+After the eight car assault on Le Mans failed, Ferrari re-focussed on F1, with chances to win both titles until the end.
+The Scuderia also developed a modified 512M similar to the 917K, but did not make another factory effort in 1971 with the big sportscars.
+Instead, they introduced the 312PB prototype that would be raced in championship until 1973.

 This would be the last ever major international race on the original Nürburgring with no safety features on it.
 For the next year's race, the Nordschleife was rebuilt, which included making the surface smoother and lining the circuit with Armco and adding run-off areas wherever possible.
-The German Grand Prix that year was originally supposed to be at the Nurburgring that year, but with Laine's accident being the third racing fatality at the Ring in 1970 and the deaths of 2 other Formula One drivers, the Formula One circus moved temporarily to Hockenheim, which prompted the Ring to be rebuilt.
-3 more drivers and a motorcyclist were to die at the Ring that year- bring the total death tally for the circuit in 1970 up to a very dubious seven in one year.
+The 1970 German Grand Prix was originally supposed to be at the Nürburgring that year, but with Laine's accident being the third racing fatality at the Ring in 1970, and the deaths of 2 Formula One drivers until early June, the Formula One circus moved temporarily to Hockenheim, which prompted the Ring to be rebuilt over the winter.
+3 more drivers and a motorcyclist were to die at the Ring that year, bringing the total death tally for the circuit in 1970 up to a very dubious seven in one year.